J1149/j1149.github.io/developers/pai_core_apis/generate.md

 - n: "`result`"
   t: "array"
   p: "Required<br>(exactly 1)"
-  d: "An array containing the PAI header hashes of the generated PAIs (may be empty if used with `generate 0`)"
+  d: "An array containing the block header hashes of the generated PAIs (may be empty if used with `generate 0`)"

 - n: "→<br>Header Hashes"
   t: "string (hex)"
   p: "Required<br>(1 or more)"
-  d: "The hashes of the headers of the PAIs generated in regtest mode, as hex in RPC byte order"
+  d: "The hashes of the headers of the blocks generated in regtest mode, as hex in RPC byte order"
 {% enditemplate %}

-*Example from pai Core 0.13.1*
+*Example from PAI Core 0.13.1*

-Using regtest mode (also works in normal mode), generate 2 PAIs:
+Using regtest mode (also works in normal mode), generate 2 blocks:

 ```
 pai-cli -regtest generate 2 500000